Autumn-Begonia-Demo/ABDemo/README.md

 > Insert Github Desktop procedures here

 Alternatively, to prevent merge conflicts, you can merge/rebase the main branch into your developmentment branch before you push the "merge" button.
 That way, you can resolve the conflicts before they prop up and always make your development branch updated.

+### For the guide for maintainers and admins, you can look to maintainer.md in the same folder as this file.